thillRobot/ros_workshop/module2/tutorial2_install_ros/tutorial2_install_ros.md

 If you see any errors, check your internet connection.
 If you still see errors, reboot the VM.

-Apply avaiable updates
+Apply available updates
 ```
 sudo apt upgrade
 ```
-This step should complete from errors.
+This step should complete without errors.